Pedestrian Signage Sample Clauses

 AutoNDA by SimpleDocs

 Pedestrian Signage.
-Appropriate signs as described in the MUTCD shall be maintained to allow safe passage of pedestrian traffic or to advise pedestrians of walkway closures (Refer to MUTCD Figures TA-28 and TA-29 for guidance).
+Appropriate signs as described in the most current edition of the MUTCD shall be maintained to allow safe passage of pedestrian traffic or to advise pedestrians of walkway closures (Refer to MUTCD Figures TA-28 and TA-29 for guidance).
 Advance closure signing should be placed at intersections rather than midblock locations so that pedestrians are not confronted with midblock work sites that will induce them to attempt skirting the work site or making a midblock crossing.
 Signs and other devices mounted lower than seven (7) feet above the temporary pedestrian walkway shall not project more than four (4) inches into the accessible pedestrian facilities.
 Signs and other devices shall be placed such that they do not narrow any pedestrian passage to less than 48 inches.

 Related to Pedestrian Signage